bell notificationshomepageloginedit profileclubsdmBox

 The act that which, provokes; one who excites anger or other passion, or incites to action; as, a provoker of sedition.
 Drink, sir, is a great provoker of three things.
 Shak.

-• SWEEPING
+• EXTOL

 • ENSWEEP